Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

 - to showcase my progress as a student to my friends and family.
 - to show the progress of each part of the course I am taking at the Code Institute.

-- my site to be a channel to present my projects and progress.
+- the site to be a channel to present my projects and progress.

-- the site to be useful if my network want to recommend people interested in collaboration to get in touch with me.
+- the site to be useful if my network wants to recommend people interested in collaboration to get in touch with me.

 <br/>
 <br/>